-Now, if you consider that some taxpayers’ annual tax liabilities can run well into the thousands of pounds and mix that with our nation’s well-documented inability to save, living costs that are only going one way, and the inevitable mindset of “it’s in my bank account so I’ll spend it”, it’s no wonder that payments on account can prove so stressful for so many.
+Now, if you consider that some taxpayers’ annual tax liabilities can run well into the thousands of pounds and mix that with a potential inability to save, increasing living costs, and the tempting mindset of “it’s in my bank account so I’ll spend it”, it’s no wonder that payments on account can prove so stressful for so many.
 Advantage PAYE earners?

-In the first instance, payments on account are based on the taxpayer’s tax liability from the previous year.
-For the purposes of payments on account, income tax and class 4 national insurance (the national insurance due on trading profits) are taken in account, but capital gains tax and student loan payments are ignored, since it cannot be assumed that they will be relevant in the following year.
+Payments on account are based on the taxpayer’s tax liability from the previous year.
+Income tax and class 4 national insurance (the national insurance due on trading profits) are taken in account, but capital gains tax and student loan payments are ignored, since it cannot be assumed that they will be relevant in the following year.